zhi-tang/zhi-tang.github.io/index.md

   Major in Cartography and Geographic Information Systems
   School of Geography and Tourism, Anhui Normal University, Anhui, China
 - **Bachelor of Science** *09/2012 – 07/2016*
-  Major in Cartography and Geographic Information Systems
+  Major in Geographic Information Systems
   School of Geography and Urban Planning, Chizhou University, Anhui, China

 ### PUBLICATIONS